open-sauced/maintainer-intro-course/metrics-and-analytics.md

 #### Project Health Goals

 - **Issue Velocity**: How quickly issues are closed.
 This can reflect how quickly the concerns are acknowledged, an important aspect of project responsiveness.
-- **Pull Request Velocity**: How fast Pull Requests are closed.
+- **Pull Request Velocity**: How fast pull requests are closed.
 This can help you see how efficienctly problems are solved.
 - **Benchmarking**: Use OpenSauced to establish current metrics as benchmarks, setting realistic targets for improvement.
 - **Timeline**: Set a clear timeline for achieving these goals, creating a sense of urgency and momentum.